Tim-Tianyu/Project/README.md

 ## Descriptions of Important Files

 ### CustomDataset.py
-Contain classes and methods to load custume datasets in given distributions (index files).
+Contain classes and methods to load custom datasets in given distributions (index files).

 ### Indexes_generator.ipynb
 Randomly select indexes of the original dataset based on the given distribution and save the selected indexes as ".npy" file.